Scheduled MonumentsEnglandBowl barrow and archery butt 231m south-west of Wold Newton Church

 What is Bowl barrow and archery butt 231m south-west of Wold Newton Church?

-Bowl barrow and archery butt 231m south-west of Wold Newton Church is a composite monument comprising a Neolithic or Bronze Age burial mound and a later medieval or post-medieval shooting range.
+Bowl barrow and archery butt 231m south-west of Wold Newton Church is a Neolithic or Bronze Age burial monument located in the East Riding of Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007741.

 Who is responsible for protecting Bowl barrow and archery butt 231m south-west of Wold Newton Church?